 Mr. R. Davis said in April, he will be back with a request to Irby for the fiscal 2015-16 year.
 Details of the request will depend on the cuts DCRT has to absorb for the new fiscal year on the State side.
 LSM wants to maintain the level of services we currently have and at the same time maintain our level of T.O. (table of organization) positions.
 Once a position is lost, it is very hard to get it back.
 Dr. Haedicke asked if it was usually June before the budget is finalized and Mr. R. Davis said sometimes, but for the most part, he feels that by April we will know what cuts will occur.

 Mr. Wilton asked how the Irby fund grew so much over the years.
 Mr. R. Davis said Irby is responsible for the care and maintenance of the Lower Pontalba building, as well as to support the LSM.
 He said the fund balance increases when revenues (primarily from rental income) exceed Irby operating expenses in any given fiscal year.
 If the State budget has available funds, state funding is used first to meet LSM obligations in order to preserve the Irby fund balance.
 Mr. R. Davis said the LSM Board has two primary areas of responsibility: Oversight of the W.R.
 Irby Trust and the LSM collection.
-Mr. Barnett also commented that the Irby Committee and LSM need to be mindful of the intent and purposes established by the Irby Trust.
-The board approves an annual Irby Budget and Museum staff administers that budget.
+Mr. Barnett also commented that the Irby Committee and LSM need to be mindful of the intent and purposes established by the Irby Trust.* The board approves an annual Irby Budget and Museum staff administers that budget.

 Mr. Wilton MOVED, seconded by Ms. Ewing, to approve the LSM’s proposal as presented by Mr. R. Davis requesting Irby to help offset a portion of the current fiscal year budget shortfall, adjusted as requested to reflect an increase in personnel services to be offset by the elimination and equivalent reduction for LSM utilities.
 No public comment.
 Unanimously approved.